-Dr. Sutton is a board-certified obstetrician/gynecologist and medical epidemiologist who is currently serving as the Lead for the Minority Health and Health Equity Research Activity in the Division of HIV/AIDS Prevention at the Centers for Disease Control and Prevention (CDC).
+Dr. Sutton is a retired veteran of the US.
+Public Health Service, having served as the Lead for the Minority Health and Health Equity Research Activity in the Division of HIV/AIDS Prevention at the Centers for Disease Control and Prevention (CDC).
 She remains passionate about mentoring historically underrepresented early-career scientists and clinicians.